Study abroad in MOROCCO with YES Abroad!

 Learn more about being a YES Abroad student in Morocco:

 Students will attend a local private high school.
-The primary language of instruction will be French.
-However, the first language of all students and teachers is darija or Moroccan colloquial Arabic and many teenagers communicate in a combination of French, Arabic and English.
-School typically runs Monday to Friday from 8:30 a.m. to p.m., and most schools, although not all, require students to wear a tablier or smock that resembles a white lab coat.
+The primary language of instruction will be French and Modern Standard Arabic.
+However, the first language of all students and teachers is Darija or Moroccan Colloquial Arabic and many teenagers communicate in a combination of French, Arabic, and English.
+School typically runs Monday to Friday from 8:30 a.m. to 5:00 p.m., and most schools, although not all, require students to wear a tablier or smock that resembles a white lab coat.
 Adherence to the school dress code is expected of participants attending Moroccan high schools.
 Dress codes may vary slightly among schools but will have requirements regarding clothing to be worn and length and style of hair among other things, which will generally conform to gender binaries.
 While students will not have the opportunity to participate in extracurricular activities with their school, there will be program-organized cultural immersion activities.
 Students usually take either a “petit taxi” or “grand taxi” to school and may also be able to walk, especially on the way home.

 For more information, visit the CIA World FactBook.